 Should you be concerned if a lender requests an IBR?

-Consequently, a number of things can trigger the requirement for an IBR.
-In the SME sector, it’s often the case a company will be required to provide monthly management information to its secured lender.
-A secured lender is someone like a bank or factoring/invoice discounting provider.
+Several things can trigger the requirement for an IBR.
+In the SME sector, it’s often the case that a company will be required to provide monthly management information to its secured lender.
+A secured lender is someone like a bank or factoring invoice discounting provider.
 As a result, they provide these to satisfy the lender that the investment risk is minimal.

-There are times when the management information provided (negative cash flow forecasts or negative balance sheet) causes concern.
-If a secured lender does become alarmed about the level of risk to its investment, it is often the case they will contact a Licensed Insolvency Practitioner .
-The practitioner could be someone such as ourselves at Wilson Field, in order to prepare an IBR.
+There are times when the information provided may cause concern, for example, negative cash flow forecasts or a negative balance sheet.
+If a secured lender does become alarmed about the level of risk to its investment, they can contact a licensed insolvency practitioner, who can conduct an IBR.

-- conduct an in-depth analysis of historic performance, current cash flows, assets and liabilities;
+- Conduct an in-depth analysis of the business’ performance history, current cash flows, assets and liabilities.

-- make an assessment of forecast performance, including business model drivers, cash flow; dynamics, working capital requirements and key business sensitivities;
+- Assess the forecast performance, including business model drivers, cash flow; dynamics, working capital requirements and key business sensitivities.

-- review the business’s financial systems and controls;
+- Review the business’ financial systems and controls.

-As business turnaround professionals, Wilson Field’s Insolvency Practitioners’ have great knowledge and experience identifying the weak points of any business.
-We provide feasible solutions/methods to make these areas stronger, in turn hopefully helping avoid an insolvent situation.
+As business turnaround professionals, we have great knowledge and experience identifying the weak points of any business.
+We provide feasible solutions and methods to make these areas stronger, in turn, hopefully helping avoid an insolvent situation.

-As with many Insolvency matters, highlighting risk early often allows more options to be available to turn around a distressing situations.
-So if you’re uncertain why your company is not performing as it should, contact Wilson Field and discuss the possibility of having your own IBR?
+As with many insolvency matters, highlighting risk early often opens more options to turn around a distressing situation.
+So, if you’re uncertain why your company is not performing as it should, contact us for free, impartial advice with no obligation, and we can discuss the possibility of having your own IBR.